D2KLab/entity2rec/README.md

 `python entity2rec/main.py --dataset LibraryThing --run_all`
 will run entity2rec on the LibraryThing dataset.
 The first time it will generate the embeddings files and save them into emb/LibraryThing/.
 Afterwards, it will check whether the embeddings files already exist in the folder.
 Then, it computes property-specific relatedness scores and evaluates recommendations using a set of possible aggregation functions (LambdaMart, average, max and min) on a set of relevant metrics.

 The configuration of properties.json is used to select the properties.
+By default, it will use hybrid property-specific subgraphs (feedback + content property).
+To use collaborative-content subgraphs, the user should replace the content of config/properties.json with that of config/properties_collaborative_content_example.json.

 ## Requirements